-Instrument XRB auditing and assurance standards (see s 12 of the Financial Reporting Act 2013) NZX Listing Rules (NZX Rules) 'An Issuer must comply with the Rules as interpreted' (NZX, 2019b, p. xxv).
-The NZX Rules set out the content of an annual report (NZX, 2019b, Section 1, pp. 24.05) Chair's report (See Section 4.3) No Indirectly Financial statements (See Section 4.4) No Indirectly Independent auditor's report (See Section 4.5 Directly Indirectly Corporate governance statement (See Section 4.6) No Indirectly, via the NZX Code Rest of the annual report Indirectly Directly Section 1, pp. 24-25) NZX Corporate Governance Code (NZX Code) 'The NZX Code applies to all listed issuers on the NZX Main Board that do not fall under an exception in the Listing Rules.
+XRB auditing and assurance standards (see s 12 of the Financial Reporting Act 2013) Chair's report (See Section 4.3) No Financial statements (See Section 4.4) No Independent auditor's report (See Section 4.5 Directly Corporate governance statement (See Section 4.6) Rest of the annual report Indirectly 'An Issuer must comply with the Rules as interpreted' (NZX, 2019b, p. xxv).
+The NZX Rules set out the content of an annual report (NZX, 2019b, Section 1, pp. 24-25) Indirectly Indirectly Indirectly Indirectly, via the NZX Code Directly NZX Corporate Governance Code (NZX Code) 'The NZX Code applies to all listed issuers on the NZX Main Board that do not fall under an exception in the Listing Rules.
 There are specific [comply and explain] recommendations intended to give effect to general principles, as well as [voluntary] explanatory commentary in relation to both the principles and recommendations' (NZX, 2019c, p.
 4).
 Indirectly Indirectly Indirectly Directly Indirectly FMA Corporate Governance Handbook (FMA Handbook) 'The 'explain' approach [] is intended to cater for reporting by the broad range of entities that may use this handbook' (FMA, 2018a, p.
 6).
 'Financial reporting and annual reports of all entities should (in addition to all information required by law) include sufficient meaningful information to enable investors and stakeholders to be well informed.
 We encourage boards to make their financial reports clear, concise and effective; while meeting the requirements of financial reporting standards' (FMA, 2018a, p.
 16).
 Indirectly Indirectly Indirectly Directly Indirectly